 You must have an admission ticket, as well as a form of government-issued photo identification, in order to be admitted to the annual meeting.
 If you are a shareholder of record and received an E-Proxy Notice, your E-Proxy Notice is your admission ticket.
 If you are a shareholder of record and received a printed copy of our proxy materials, you must bring the admission ticket portion of your proxy card to be admitted to the annual meeting.
-If you are a beneficial owner and your shares are held in the name of a broker, bank or other nominee, you must request an admission ticket in advance by mailing a request, along with proof of your ownership of our common stock as of the record date of March 14, 2014, to WellPoint Shareholder Services, 120 Monument Circle, Mail No. IN0102-B381, Indianapolis, Indiana 46204.
-Proof of ownership would be a bank or brokerage account statement in your name showing the number of shares of WellPoint stock held by you on the record date or a letter from your broker, bank or other nominee certifying the amount of your beneficial ownership interest as of the record date.
+If you are a beneficial owner and your shares are held in the name of a broker, bank or other nominee, you must request an admission ticket in advance by mailing a request, along with proof of your ownership of our common stock as of the record date of March 19, 2015, to Anthem Shareholder Services, 120 Monument Circle, Mail No. IN0102-B381, Indianapolis, Indiana 46204.
+Proof of ownership would be a bank or brokerage account statement in your name showing the number of shares of Anthem stock held by you on the record date or a letter from your broker, bank or other nominee certifying the amount of your beneficial ownership interest as of the record date.

-If you wish to appoint a representative to attend the meeting in your place, you must provide to WellPoint Shareholder Services, 120 Monument Circle, Mail No. IN0102-B381, Indianapolis, Indiana 46204, the name of your representative, in addition to your E-Proxy Notice or the admission ticket portion of your proxy card if you are a shareholder of record, or your proof of ownership if you are a beneficial owner, and the address where the admission ticket should be sent.
+If you wish to appoint a representative to attend the meeting in your place, you must provide to Anthem Shareholder Services, 120 Monument Circle, Mail No. IN0102-B381, Indianapolis, Indiana 46204, the name of your representative, in addition to your E-Proxy Notice or the admission ticket portion of your proxy card if you are a shareholder of record, or your proof of ownership if you are a beneficial owner, and the address where the admission ticket should be sent.
 A shareholder may only appoint one representative.
 Requests from shareholders which are legal entities must be signed by an authorized officer or other person legally authorized to act on behalf of the legal entity.

-Requests received after May 5, 2014 may not be able to be processed in time to allow you to receive your admission ticket before the meeting date so you should mail your request early.
+Requests received after May 4, 2015 may not be able to be processed in time to allow you to receive your admission ticket before the meeting date so you should mail your request early.

 No cameras, recording equipment, electronic devices, large bags, briefcases, signs or packages will be permitted in the annual meeting.
+Mobile phones will be permitted in the meeting venue but may not be used for any purpose at any time while in the meeting venue.
+Violation of this rule can result in removal from the meeting venue.
 Please note that due to security reasons, all bags may be subject to search, and all persons who attend the annual meeting may be required to pass through a metal detector or be subject to a hand wand search.
 We will be unable to admit anyone who does not comply with these security procedures.
 No one will be admitted to the meeting once the meeting has commenced.